-This Learning Disabilities Week (20- 26 June), Foster Portsmouth is highlighting the need for more people to come forward to foster children and young people with complex needs, in particular those who have a background in caring for these children thus enabling them to more freely express themselves, spend time doing things they enjoy, and develop simple coping strategies to reduce stress, for example.
+During Learning Disabilities Week (19- 25 June), Foster Portsmouth once again hoped to highlight the need for more people to come forward to foster children and young people with complex needs, in particular those who have a background in caring or working for these children, thus enabling them to more freely express themselves, spend time doing things they enjoy, and develop simple coping strategies to reduce stress, for example.

 Jo Austin, an experienced sole carer with Portsmouth City Council, has fostered children with additional needs including many children with autism.
 Jo shared, “I started my caring career as a young adult working with disabled children before training as a registered general nurse.
 When I returned to work after a career break raising my own family, including my son who himself has additional needs, my choices always led me back to the care profession and especially working with children who have complex needs.”

 Jo continued, “My son was non-verbal and still in nappies aged six, yet he now drives, has a good job and is father to my beautiful granddaughter, who also has autism and global delay.
 He is an inspiration and has motivated me to offer children like him, who couldn’t live with their birth families for whatever reason, the same chances that he had including a stable, loving home.”

 Why not take a moment around Learning Disabilities Week 2023 to discover more about how you can utilise your skills and experience to make a difference to the lives of vulnerable children and young people with complex needs in Portsmouth, including learning and physical disabilities and complex health needs.